AngleSharp/AngleSharp/README.md

 Development language
 --------------------
 AngleSharp is written in C# 6 and thus requires Roslyn as a compiler.
-You will need to use Visual Studio 2015+ for development here.
+You will need to use IDE like Visual Studio 2015+ for development here.

 Current status
 --------------